What is a Proof of Concept (PoC) in Software Development?

 What is A Proof of Concept in Software Development?

 A proof of concept (PoC) establishes the feasibility of an idea for a software product or solution.
-Some software companies treat PoC as a specific process.
+Some software companies treat PoC as a specific development process.
 It becomes a verification methodology that determines the viability of a software idea.
 It is an essential step in the early phases of the software product development cycle.

 Types of Proof of Concept in Software Development